AlexBandurin/Car_Price_Prediction/README.md

 <img src="https://github.com/AlexBandurin/car_price_prediction/blob/master/title_frequency.png"  width="80%" height="70%">

-<br /> <br /> Boxplots showing the distribution of data by price, odometer (mileage), and  year.
+<br /> <br /> Boxplots and bar charts showing the distribution of data by price, odometer (mileage), and  year.
 Note: This technique was used for
 filtering out outliers in the raw dataset.
 The below boxplot shows the distribution of the cleaned dataset.
 For more details, take a look at my EDA [notebook](https://github.com/AlexBandurin/car_price_prediction/blob/master/Used_Cars_Project_EDA.ipynb) <br /><br />